reddotpay/rdp2.0-aurora/README.md

 // to only select specific columns. testQueryBuilder.select('id');
 testQueryBuilder.select('column_a');
-testQueryBuilder.select('?, ?', ['desc', 'asc']);  // if you need to safe case the column name to a safe string
+testQueryBuilder.select('?, ?', ['desc', 'asc']);  // if you need to safe cast the column name to a safe string

 // select id, column_a, desc, asc from test const ret = await testQueryBuilder.exect();